Tag Archives: Project 52

 White flowering tree in spring

-#10/52: Crispy Oven Baked Onion Rings
+#10/52: Crispy Oven Baked Onion Ring Recipe

 Below is my rendition of the Low Fat Baked Onion Rings.
 I had my doubts that oven backed rings would be crunchy.
 Not only did I like them, but so did every one else.
 They were soooooo good.
 Thanks to Skinnytaste.com for posting them originally

-Homemade Oven Baked Onion Rings
+Homemade Oven Baked Onion Ring Recipe

 Since I adapted the recipe a little (don’t I always) I posted my own picture, but if you want to check out the original visit my Favorite Food board